piisa/pii-data/doc/srcdocument-implementation.md

     `TableSrcDocument`
  2. To implement the low-level `iter_base()` method, used by the high-level iterators

 ## iter_base

 This method must return an iterator that will produce data according to the _native_ data structure.
 In general the method can deliver, for each iteration:
- - either a dictionary, containing at least a `data` field (which contains the chunk payload)
+ - either a dictionary, containing at least a `data` field (which contains the payload) and optionally an `id` field
  - or an arbitrary object (e.g. a plain string) representing the payload directly.
-It will then be wrapped around to produce the dictionary
+   In this case, it will then be wrapped around to produce the dictionary

 Depending on the document type, there are particularities:
  - Sequence documents must produce a linear sequence of chunks, in either of the two formats mentioned above
- - Table document must produce document rows, in also either of the two
-   formats: in this case either a list directly containing the row, or a dictionary with a `data` field containing the row as a list
+ - Table documents must produce document rows, in also two possible formats: either a list directly containing the row elements, or a dictionary with a `data` field containing the row as a list
  - Tree documents must produce elements representing document subtrees.
    Each such element is either:
      - a top-level isolated paragraph, as either a dict or a plain string